Paris - Ile De France Section

 Saint Eustache Church - Interior

-Finally, the imposing organ dates from 1854.
+Finally, the church boasts an imposing organ dating from 1854.

 Who worshiped in Saint Eustache Church?